edoardo-marcelli/Progetto-Bayesian/final-draft.knit.md

 \begin{equation*}
    \hat \varphi_{MC}=\frac{1}{N} \sum_{n=1}^N\varphi (X^n)\approx \E_q(\varphi)~~~X^n\thicksim q(\cdot)
 \end{equation*}
-However, in many circumstances either it is impossible to sample from the target density or there exist another density - call it $m(\cdot)$ - different from $q$ that produces "more efficient" estimates.
+However, in many circumstances either it is impossible to sample from the target density or there exist another density - call it $m(\cdot)$ - different from $q$ that produces ``more efficient" estimates.
-In all the cases for which sampling takes place from a distribution different from the "correct" (i.e., the true) one, importance sampling and resampling methods can be applied (as augmented versions of the standard MC algorithm).
+In all the cases for which sampling takes place from a distribution different from the ``correct" (i.e., the true) one, importance sampling and resampling methods can be applied (as augmented versions of the standard MC algorithm).

 \subsection{Importance sampling}